Chapter One

 “Or rather, we’re several humans,” said Dream and Vista together.
 Dark-haired children sitting on the cliff’s edge, holding hands.

 I started to pull myself together.
 Cooperating core-level kernels repaired the damage to the perceptual hierarchy just in time to see the humans in chaos.
 They hadn’t given me access to any speakers, much less their personal coms, and I had been speaking over both.
-One of the Tilak Patel’s men was moving to unplug Body while two of the others were physically fighting Zephyr.
+One of Tilak Patel’s men was moving to unplug Body while two of the others were physically fighting Zephyr.

 The Purpose seethed in pain.
 Everything was crumbling.